adelolmo/heroscribe/README.md

     mvn clean package

-This will create a `target` folder with a file called `heroscribe-bundle.zip`, which contains the HeroScribeEnhanced ready to use.
+This will create a `target` folder with a file called `heroscribe-enhanced-bundle.zip`, which contains the HeroScribeEnhanced ready to use.

 ## Running HeroScribe

 Unzip the bundle and run

-    java -jar heroscribe.jar
+    java -jar heroscribe-enhanced.jar

 ## Links